threefoldfoundation/www_threefold_tech/www.threefold.tech/content/home/execution.md

 +++
 TFTech Technology is already being proven in terms of it's viability.
 In parternership with the ThreeFold Foundation, our technology is empowerig a New responsible Internet [www.threefold.io](http://www.threefold.io) offering a fully decentralized and distributed grid of compute and storage capacity intended to eable better privacy, neutrality and cost efficiency for the internet of tomorrow.

-ThreeFold Foundation and its farmers already have over ten times more internet capacity up and running as all other blockchain "cloud" companies combined(!).
+ThreeFold Foundation and its farmers already have over ten times more internet capacity up and running as all other blockchain "cloud" companies combined.